thewildpendulum/grunt-sub/README.md

 ## The "sub" task

 ### Overview
-In your project's Gruntfile, add a section named `sub` to the data object passed into `grunt.initConfig()`.
+In a separate, "master" Gruntfile, add a section named `sub` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({